-You can find all the information you want regarding challenge coin design in our how-to guide.
+You can find all the information you want regarding custom challenge coin design in our how-to guide.

 The 21st century, however Christmas has evolved beyond the simple celebration of Jesus Christ’s birth.
 The largest celebration of the year has become commercialized, and it is observed by many people throughout the world, even non-believers, who exchange presents with one another.
 During the celebration, the whole family gathers around the table to eat a substantial meal and exchange presents.